Theodore Gegoux

 That which follows is a chronological listing of articles about the artist Gegoux, which were found in the newspapers of his time.
 These articles represent most of what is known and believed about the artist.
 Faithfully compiled from microfilm copies of the old newspapers.
 Please forgive the miss-spelled names and any other errors.
 Efforts have been made to assure that the information is as accurate as possible.

-Chapter Nine - Only the Best
+Chapter Eleven - Only the Best

 Schenectady Studio - 1899 to 1902